The Lion of Flanders (novel)

-The Lion of Flanders, or the Battle of the Golden Spurs (De Leeuw van Vlaenderen, of de Slag der Gulden Sporen) is a major novel first published in 1838 by the Belgian writer Hendrik Conscience (1812–1883) and is an early example of historical fiction.
+The Lion of Flanders, or the Battle of the Golden Spurs (De Leeuw van Vlaenderen, of de Slag der Gulden Sporen) is a major novel first published in 1838 by the Belgian writer Hendrik Conscience (1812–1883)—an early example of historical fiction.
 The book focuses on the medieval Franco-Flemish War and the Battle of the Golden Spurs of 1302 in particular.
 It is written in Conscience's typical stylistic romanticism and has been described as the "Flemish national epic".

-Unusually for its time, The Lion of Flanders was written in Dutch.
-It is considered one of the founding texts of Flemish literature and became a significant work for the emerging Flemish Movement, reviving popular interest in the Battle of the Golden Spurs and Flemish medieval history as part of a modern political agenda.
+It was unusual for The Lion of Flanders to be written in Dutch.
+Considered as one of the founding texts of Flemish literature, it became a significant work for the emerging Flemish Movement, reviving popular interest in the Battle of the Golden Spurs and Flemish medieval history as part of a modern political agenda.
 Despite its importance, the work has become little-read in modern times.
-It has nonetheless been the subject of various adaptations, including several cartoons, a television series, and a film.
+Nonetheless, it has been the subject of various adaptations in the form of cartoons, television series, and film.

 Background

-Hendrik Conscience was born in Antwerp, then under French rule, in 1812 into a mixed French-Flemish family.
+Hendrik Conscience was born into a mixed French-Flemish family in 1812 at Antwerp which was under the French rule.
 He was brought up bilingual, speaking both French and Dutch.
 After briefly working as a teacher, he participated in the Belgian Revolution in 1830 and was inspired by the contemporary ideology of romantic nationalism.
 He served in the Belgian Army during the Ten Days' Campaign in 1831.
 He was demobilised in 1836 and moved to the impoverished Kempen region near the Dutch border where he began to pursue a literary career.

 Conscience worked in the new genre of historical fiction which had begun to emerge elsewhere in Europe in around 1800.
 His early writing combined his interests in the history of Flanders with literary romanticism.
 His first book, In 't Wonderjaer (In the Year of Wonder) was published in 1837 and explored both themes.
-It was the first example of historical fiction published in Dutch and was set during the Beeldenstorm of 1566 and the revolt by Calvinists of the Spanish Netherlands against Catholic rule.
-Conscience was only able to publish the work with the financial support of friends and patrons including King Leopold I. Though relatively successful, the work made him little money and Conscience began work on a new book.
+It was the first example of historical fiction published in Dutch and was set during the Beeldenstorm of 1566 about the revolt by Calvinists of the Spanish Netherlands against Catholic rule.
+Conscience was only able to publish the work with the financial support of friends and patrons including King Leopold I. Though relatively successful, the work made him little money and Conscience began to work on a new book.

 The innovative dimension of Conscience's work was his use of Dutch language in his writing.
 At the time, Belgian and Western European high culture was dominated by French which was also the established language of the upper classes and state bureaucracy across the country.
 Though Dutch dialects were commonly spoken in Flanders as a vernacular, their use was considered vulgar by the bourgeoisie and inappropriate in literature.
 Conscience, however, believed that Dutch provided a more authentic form of expression and preferred to use it, making his works unusual at the time.